 For over 30 years CaringKind (formerly known as the Alzheimer's Association, NYC Chapter) has provided thousands of New York families with compassionate counseling, practical information and informed referred for families and individuals affected by a dementia diagnosis.
-As the Chief Program Officer, I remain committed to providing these resources free of charge for all who need them and, thanks to the generous support of our community, we continue to do so.
+As CEO, I remain committed to providing these resources free of charge for all who need them and, thanks to the generous support of our community, we continue to do so.